 Computed tomography scans, also known as CT scans, are diagnostic tests that use special X-ray equipment to obtain cross-sectional pictures of the body.
 CT scans give the treatment team detailed images of organs, bones and other tissues, and are used in cancer diagnoses in several ways:

-- to detect or confirm the presence of a tumor;
+- Detect or confirm the presence of a tumor

-- to provide information about the size and location of the tumor and whether it has spread;
+- Provide information about the size and location of the tumor and whether it has spread

-- to guide a biopsy (which is the removal of cells or tissues for examination under a microscope);
+- Guide a biopsy (which is the removal of cells or tissues for examination under a microscope)

-- to determine whether the cancer is responding to treatment.
+- Determine whether the cancer is responding to treatment

 Magnetic Resonance Imaging

-Magnetic Resonance Imaging, also known as an “MRI” is a test similar to a CT scan but uses powerful magnets instead of X-rays to take pictures of body tissues using radio waves.
+Magnetic resonance imaging, also known as an “MRI” is a test similar to a CT scan but uses powerful magnets instead of X-rays to take pictures of body tissues using radio waves.
 These radio waves are not harmful to tissues, and the procedure is painless.
 Sometimes, children may require sedation for this procedure because they must remain absolutely still.
-Learn more about the state-of-the-art technology used for MRI imaging at CHOC Children’s.

 Tumor markers tests